LuisCald/Python-Code/README.md

 7) Other Stat Stuff.ipynb

+8) PersonA1-afteralldescriptivestats19756.dta is the dataset I use for 1)

+9) PersonB1-afterallvariableadditions14782.dta is the additional dataset I use for 1)

-8) Python_terminology.pdf is my interpretation of the objects in python plus some writing conventions.
+10) Python_terminology.pdf is my interpretation of the objects in python plus some writing conventions.

-9) Simultaneous Equations.ipynb
+11) Simultaneous Equations.ipynb

-10) Stats from some appendix book.ipynb
+12) Stats from some appendix book.ipynb

-11) Sympy - Math Latex.ipynb
+13) Sympy - Math Latex.ipynb